JChristensen/Timezone/docs/API.md

 Simply a list of defined TimeZones you can include in your package, or just copy the one you want.

 See the source file directly for a list of pre-defined TimeZones.

+The timezones are stored in sort order of the offset value of the StandardTime of each zone.

 ```python
 America_Newfoundland